- Age of Victims: Children and Adults

 Age of identified girls and boys

-Over fifty percent of identified girl victims are aged between 15 and 17, whereas almost fifty percent of trafficked boys are under 11 years of age.
+Over fifty percent of identified girl victims are aged between 15 and 17, whereas about forty percent of trafficked boys are under 12 years of age.

 Recruiter relationship adults and children

 There are marked differences in the relationships adult victims and child victims have with the person who recruited them.
-Almost half of adults were recruited either by an acquaintance or an intimate partner, whereas over two thirds of children were recruited by a family member or relative.
+Over 40% of children were recruited by a family member or relative, against 9% for adults.
 Understanding how victims of trafficking are recruited by traffickers is key to prevention effort by counter-trafficking actors.

 Duration of trafficking for adults and children